Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/time-travel.md

     .subscribe()
 ```

-Running the observer on one device and the sender on two different devices we should see the list of messages updating as we send new messages to the fish.
+Running the observer on one node and the sender on two different nodes we should see the list of messages updating as we send new messages to the fish.
-The sequence of these messages corresponds to the sequence in which we send them from the two devices.
+The sequence of these messages corresponds to the sequence in which we send them from the two nodes.
-Now, if we detach one of the sender devices from the network for a bit and send some messages from it, let’s say `msgA1` to `msgA3`, while also sending `msgB1` to `msgB3` from the still connected device, we will see only `msgB1` to `msgB3` showing up at our observer.
+Now, if we detach one of the sender nodes from the network for a bit and send some messages from it, let’s say `msgA1` to `msgA3`, while also sending `msgB1` to `msgB3` from the still connected node, we will see only `msgB1` to `msgB3` showing up at our observer.
 This is because the other messages cannot be transferred right now.

-When reconnecting the previously disconnected sending device, its messages `msgA1` to `msgA3` will show up at the observer after a short while.
+When reconnecting the previously disconnected sending node, its messages `msgA1` to `msgA3` will show up at the observer after a short while.
 But we notice that the messages show up not at the end of the log but interleaves with the others, for example like

     msgB1